Nui (atoll): Cyclone Pam, March 2015

-General election, 2019
+General election, 2024

-The 2019 general election was held on 9 September 2019.
-Puakena Boreham and Mackenzie Kiritome were re-elected to represent Nui in the parliament.
+Mackenzie Kiritome was re-elected and Sir Iakoba Taeia Italeli was elected to represent Nui in the parliament in the 2024 general election.
+Dr. Puakena Boreham was not re-elected.

 Notable local people

-Sir Iakoba Italeli (GCMC) has been the Governor-General of Tuvalu since 16 April 2010 and was a former Minister of Education, Sports and Health, representing Nui in the Parliament.
+Sir Iakoba Italeli (GCMC) was the Governor-General of Tuvalu from 16 April 2010 until 22 August 2019.
+He represented Nui in the Parliament from 2006 until he was appointed the Governor-General.
+He was the Minister of Education, Sports and Health in the Ielemia Ministry.
+He was again elected an MP in the 2024 general election and was appointed the Speaker of the Parliament.

 Alesana Kleis Seluka (MBE, CBE) is medical doctor by profession and Chairman of the Public Service Commission of Tuvalu.
 He has represented Nui in the parliament.
 He served as the Minister of Finance and Economic Planning from 1996 until 1999, and Minister of Health from 2001 to 2006.

-Isaia Taeia Italeli was the Minister for Natural Resources at the time of his death in 2011.

-Pelenike Isaia became the second woman ever to have sat in the Parliament of Tuvalu, she became an MP in the by-election following the death of her husband – Isaia Taeia Italeli – and represented Nui until the 2015 Tuvaluan general election.
+Pelenike Isaia became the second woman ever to have sat in the Parliament of Tuvalu, she became an MP in the 2011 by-election following the death of her husband Isaia Taeia Italeli.
+She represented Nui until the 2015 Tuvaluan general election.

 Mamao Keneseli is a community development leader on Nui, where she became involved with running a women's handicraft centre in 1990, teaching women how to develop their skills and earn a living.
 From 2010 to 2017 she was the director of the Matapulapula Women's Group.